Azure/opendigitaltwins-tools/SmartPlaces.Facilities/products/Topology/src/README.md

 2. Access to the App Insights instance is granted via a Managed Identity
 3. Access to the KeyVault is granted via a Managed Identity
 4. Access to the ADT Instance is granted through a Managed Identity
-5. Access to the Storage Account is granted through a Managed Identity

 ## Logging and Metrics